PTC-Education/PTC-API-Playground/README.md

 - For any function in PTC Colab, there is probably an optional boolean parameter called "verbose" which will give you more information into the black box.
 (Although you can see the implementation directly in the PTCColab repository.)
 - Happy hacking!

+---

+## 4. Example Notebooks

+- [Click here](https://github.com/PTC-Education/PTC-API-Playground/blob/main/Transformation_Matrices_Lesson.ipynb) to see a notebook designed to teach the basics of the math behind transformation matrices with Onshape